Quantum coherence from Kirkwood-Dirac nonclassicality, some bounds, and operational interpretation: Preliminaries

 \subsection{Kirkwood-Dirac quasiprobability and nonclassicality}

-Kirkwood-Dirac (KD) quasiprobability is a specific quantum extension of classical phase space probability distribution applicable for quantum systems with Hilbert space of finite or infinite dimension \cite{Kirkwood quasiprobability,Dirac quasiprobability}.
-In this article, we shall only consider systems with finite-dimensional Hilbert space.
+KD quasiprobability is a specific quantum extension of classical phase space probability distribution applicable for quantum systems with Hilbert space of finite or infinite dimension \cite{Kirkwood quasiprobability,Dirac quasiprobability}.
+Below, we only consider systems with finite-dimensional Hilbert space.
 The KD quasiprobability associated with a quantum state $\varrho$ on a finite-dimensional Hilbert space $\mathcal{H}$ over a pair of orthonormal bases $\{\ket{a}\}$ and $\{\ket{b}\}$ of $\mathcal{H}$, is defined as \cite{Kirkwood quasiprobability,Dirac quasiprobability,Barut KD quasiprobability,Chaturvedi KD distribution}